SplineSketch: Even More Accurate Quantiles with Error Guarantees: Implementation Details

 Here, we explain the details of our SplineSketch implementation (in Python and Java) and elaborate on the update time.
 First, we naturally use the \texttt{double} data type (64-bit floating point numbers) for thresholds.
 This, however, implies some limitations, such as worse accuracy for some inputs with many significant digits (e.g., the SOSD benchmark~\cite{sosd,MarcusKRSMK0K20sosd}), which is due to the fact that many different items get rounded to the same \texttt{double} value.
 This can be addressed by changing the underlying data type for thresholds, e.g., to 128-bit floating-point numbers or to unsigned 64-bit integers.
 Note that the internal PCHIP interpolation would still need to use floating-point numbers.

 \paragraph{Quantile queries.} So far, we focused on answering rank queries.
-In order to implement a quantile query, i.e., returning an estimated $r$-th smallest number for a given $r$, we invert the interpolation, and query the inverse function at $r$; the inverse exists since buckets are non-empty and the PCHIP interpolation is thus strictly increasing from $\tau_1$ to $\tau_k$.
-The inverse function can be numerically evaluated by using, for example, the Newton's method or even just binary search.
+In order to implement a quantile query, i.e., returning an estimated $r$-th smallest number for a given $r$, we invert the interpolation, and query the inverse function at $r$.
+This inverse exists since buckets are non-empty and the PCHIP interpolation is thus strictly increasing from $\tau_1$ to $\tau_k$.
+The inverse function can be evaluated by first finding the bucket in which the inverse of $r$ lies (which can be done using binary search, assuming we maintain the prefix sums of the bucket counts).
+Then, inside the corresponding bucket, the value can be found numerically, for example, using Newton's method or even just bisection.
 Note that our algorithm, similarly as $q$-digest~\cite{shrivastava2004medians}, may return a number that did not appear in the stream, unlike comparison-based methods such as the KLL sketch~\cite{KarninLL16} or the Greenwald-Khanna sketch~\cite{greenwald2001space}.